tarsqi/ttk/docs/notes/python3.md

   - After each step, review the changes, do not yet make any manual edits
   - After one or more steps, run the tests and if they pass put all changes in the git staging area.
   - Try to isolate automatic amd manual changes in separate commits.
+The only exception are:
+    - A porting issue where a automatic step is followed by well-defined manual steps, these sometimes make more sense in just one commit.
-The only exception is that this file may be updated in a commit alongside automatic changes.
+    - This file may be updated in a commit alongside automatic changes, typically changes are relevant to the porting issue of the commit.
 - Also looking at [http://python3porting.com/preparing.html](http://python3porting.com/preparing.html) to do those preparatory changes that allow you to still run under Python2 (division, strings, new classes, etcetera).
 There obviously is major overlap between this one and the previous one.
 - Commands that give information: